Jusecace/Python/README.md

 Example code snippets and detailed explanations are provided to guide you through the analysis process.

 2. Data Anomaly Checker
-This project focuses on the "PData Anomaly Checker," a desktop application designed to identify and report invalid data entries within a dataset.
+This project focuses on the "Data Anomaly Checker," a desktop application designed to identify and report invalid data entries within a dataset.
 Key objectives include:

 File Upload and Loading: Allowing users to upload a CSV file using a file dialog.
 The file is read into a pandas DataFrame, and the filename and loaded data are displayed.
 Data Anomaly Detection: Customized functions detect anomalies in specific columns, including non-text values, entries exceeding specified lengths, and empty or null values.